lknik/gdpr/fines/README.md

 ## Some faulty items below.
 Feel free to correct/amend to eventually move above.

-* for example in case of Spain no precise dates are known (not announced in the DPA decisions), the month is provisional
+* for example in case of Spain no precise dates are known (not announced in the DPA decisions), the month is provisional (see https://github.com/lknik/gdpr/pull/6)

 | Country        | Data           | Fine (EUR) |  Recipient   | Articles | Description | Reference |
 | -------------- |:--------------:| :---------:|-------------:| :-------:|:-------:|:-------:|